 All the while, your content manager can keep writing new content to provide more and more ROI.

-You can see why hiring a content marketing is a cost-effective way to grow your business and generate leads, but you might be asking yourself at this point, “Why do I have to hire someone full time?
-Can’t I hire a freelancer?”
+You can see why hiring a content manager is a cost-effective way to grow your business and generate leads, but you might be asking yourself at this point, “Why do I have to hire someone full time?
+Can’t I hire a freelance content creator?”

 When you hire someone to write content for your business, whether they’re a freelancer or full-time, in order for them to create anything that’s of real value to you, you’re going to need to educate them about your industry and your business.

-If the content they create is going to educate a prospect, they need to learn enough from you to make the content substantive.
+If the content they create is going to educate a prospect and realistically describe what it will be like working with you, they need to learn enough from you to make the content substantive.

 If you’re spending the requisite time to educate a freelance writer about your business to help them create quality content for you, wouldn’t you rather be investing that time and effort in someone who you can trust to contribute to your company’s marketing in perpetuity?

 Onboarding an employee to any area of your business is an investment (financially and otherwise).
-That’s especially true for content managers, where they need to be able to speak with the voice of your brand.
+That’s especially true for a digital content manager, where they need to be able to speak with the voice of your brand.